The Curriculum Choice

 You won’t find a pronunciation guide and will thereby not likely know how to speak any of the words.
 Using Chineasy, you will undoubtedly learn a number of Chinese characters through some beautiful imagery and develop a better understanding of the culture.

-Passport to the World with Master Books Parent Lesson Planner
+Next Post: Using Passport to the World from Master Books with the Parent Lesson Planner »

 Leave a Reply Cancel reply